Frequently Asked Questions (FAQs)

 Counsellors can come from a broad range of training and backgrounds.
 Currently in Australia the term “counsellor” is not protected.
 This means that anyone can refer to themselves as a counsellor.
 Having said this many counsellors have undertaken training and education in educational settings, ranging from a Diploma up to a Masters or PhD degree.
 An organisation called the Psychotherapy and Counselling Federation of Australia (PACFA) has also been set up to protect the standards and ethical training of the counselling profession.

-What mental health problems can be treated under the Better Access initiative?
+What medical health problems can be treated under Medicare?

 - Alcohol use disorder